 Walter was born in Lambeth area of London in 1872.
 He was the son of William Dent, a grocer and cheesemonger and his wife, Eliza.
 In 1881 they were living in Kennington Road, Lambeth and by 1891 Walter was assisting in his father’s business.
 In 1894 Walter married Louisa Whales in Lambeth.
 The 1901 census shows Walter and Louisa living at 14 Bisham Court Road, Streatham.
 Walter had become a grocer and cheesemonger.

 The 1911 census shows Walter and Louisa living in the Thanet area of Kent.
 We don’t know how many children they had.
-We only know of one, Ronald who was born in Bromley area in 1911.
+There was one called Walter Thomas who became a chartered accountant and another Ronald who was born in Bromley area in 1911 and became an electrician.

 We think he moved to Thornbury a year or so before 1921 as he appears in the electoral register of that year.
 The 1926 Rate Book shows Walter was renting 51 High Street from the previous occupant, Eli Butt.
 Walter is listed in the 1927 electoral register, but around 1929 he moved away, allowing Lionel Riddiford to take over the shop and premises.
-We are not sure where he moved to live.
+The 1934 rate shows Walter still owned 53 High Street which is renting out to Adrienne Dicker.
+At that time his address was Dingle Dell, Teignmouth.
+He died in Teignmouth Hospital on 30th June 1954.
+After Walter’s death according to the rate books the property was owned by ‘H.H.
+Dent’.

 Riddifords – we understand that Lionel Edmund Riddiford acquired the shop about 1929 at the time he got married.
 It has been run by members of Lionel’s family ever since.